grpc/grpc.io/content/en/docs/guides/service-config.md

 A service can be composed of multiple servers and the load balancing configuration specifies how calls from clients should be distributed among those servers.
 By default the `pick_first` load balancing policy is utilized, but another policy can be specified in the service config.
-E.g. by specifying the `round_robin` policy will make the clients rotate through the servers when calling the service instead of repeatedly using the first server.
+E.g. specifying the `round_robin` policy will make the clients rotate through the servers instead of repeatedly using the first server.

 #### Call Behavior

 RPCs can be configured in many ways:

-- With [wait-for-ready] enabled, if a client cannot connect to a backend, the RPC will be delayed instead of immediately failing. a backend to become available instead of failing a call.
+- With [wait-for-ready] enabled, if a client cannot connect to a backend, the RPC will be delayed instead of immediately failing.
 - A call [timeout] can be provided, indicating the maximum time the client should wait before giving up on the RPC.
 - One of: